adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 -R, --R-vector
 --------------
-R vectors for filtering the exchange Hamiltonian.
+R vectors for filtering the spin Hamiltonian.

 In TB2J outputs the bond is defined by atom 1 (from) and atom 2 (to).
 Atom 1 is always located in (0, 0, 0) unit cell, while atom 2 is located in